 Step 5: Make white chocolate shells and starfish, plus edible ‘sand’

 I bought the Cakegirls shell and starfish chocolate molds and filled them with white chocolate.
 See the Cakegirls starfish cake tutorial for full instructions.
 I’ve never used chocolate molds before and I was a little bit sloppy and they turned out great anyway.

 Crunch up graham crackers in a plastic baggie using a rolling pin.
 Sprinkle the edible sand onto the sides of the mermaid cake.

 Add white chocolate shells and chocolate starfish on top of the sand.

 I had some white chocolate shells and starfish left over, so I displayed some on paper plates next to the mermaid birthday cake.
 I intended the chocolate shells to just be decorations but the kids ate them all!

-Be sure to pin this mermaid cake for later:
+Be sure to pin my easy mermaid cake for a birthday:

-And see more easy birthday cakes that you can make at home.
+And see more easy birthday cakes for beginners that you can make at home.